Alliedium/awesome-kubernetes/10-zalando-postgres-ha-operator/README.md

 k3d cluster create demo-10 -s 3 --k3s-arg "--no-deploy=traefik@server:*" --registry-create demo-registry:0.0.0.0:102345 --port 1080:8080@loadbalancer
 ```

-In contrast to the existing demo cluster, where [Kubernetes Control Plane](https://kubernetes.io/docs/concepts/overview/components/) is only on one node, the new cluster will have Kubernetes Control Plane on all nodes.
+In contrast to the demo cluster created in [Prerequisites](../README.md#prerequisites), where [Kubernetes Control Plane](https://kubernetes.io/docs/concepts/overview/components/) is only on one node, the new cluster will have Kubernetes Control Plane on all nodes.
 Please take into account that while using the latter cluster you need to adjust all the instructions given in [Prerequisites](../README.md#prerequisites) as well as those pointed below by replacing ports ```12345``` and ```7080``` by ```102345``` and ```1080```, respectively.